 The WPAFCC is supported by an administrative team from HM Courts & Tribunals Service (HMCTS).
-Their main office is at Arnhem House, Leicester.
+Their main office is in Loughborough.
 Office staff can give general information about your appeal but cannot provide legal or medical advice.

 How do I appeal the decision?